 Do you have a lonely parent who is struggling with feelings of isolation or depression?
-Are you having a hard time getting them to leave the house and enjoy social activities, especially during this festive season?
+Are you having a hard time getting them to leave the house and enjoy social activities?

-There are several factors that may be keeping your lonely parent somewhat secluded and feeling down:
+Several factors may be keeping your lonely parent somewhat secluded and feeling down: